serranolabs-io/serranolabs.io-site/docs/your-career-is-a-song.md

 The rhythm starts becoming so enjoyable that it turns into an entire song!

-At this point, I cannot stop [coding].
+At this point, I cannot stop [creating].
 I am solving problem left in right in the flow state.

 I accept that I will be offbeat sometimes, and I have faith that I will hear the song again.